 Press Alt+6 or choosein the main menu.

-Grouping and filtering TODO items
+Group and filter TODO items

 Depending on the size and age of the codebase, there may be lots of TODO items.
 To concentrate on specific items, you can filter TODO items by scope or by custom filters.